 By creating a scorecard rule, you’re not just tracking this invaluable data — you’re setting standards for your organization and giving your developers a clear goal to work toward.
 With all of these metrics, it’s crucial that you consider your unique teams and product, and set a goal that makes sense for your organization.

 Mean time to recovery (MTTR) is the average amount of time it takes your team to restore service when there’s an incident.
 To track MTTR in Cortex, you’ll want to integrate with OpsGenie or PagerDuty.
 PagerDuty comes with a lot of the necessary analytics out of the box, so there’s very little you need to do to set up this rule.

-Using PagerDuty, you can set rules for mean time to acknowledge (MTTA) — how long it takes your team to acknowledge that an incident has arisen — and MTTR, without using CQL.
-Just select PagerDuty as your integration and Oncall mean seconds to resolve, and enter the appropriate information in the fields that follow:
+Using PagerDuty, you can create rules for MTTR and mean time to acknowledge (MTTA) — how long it takes your team to acknowledge that an incident has arisen — without using CQL.
+Instead, you can simply use Cortex’s UI to set rules according to your specifications.

 Change failure rate

 Change failure rate represents the percent of changes or releases that result in downtime, degraded service, or rollbacks.
 With your deployment data in Cortex, it’s easy to find the ratio of rollbacks to deploys, which is your change failure rate.

 For example, a change failure rule could be “Ratio of rollbacks to deploys in the last 7 days” with a goal of 0%.
 Just like with deployment frequency, this metric is using custom data, so this would require a CQL expression: